 Four-spotted Orb Weaver - Araneus quadratus

 Females can reach 17 mm in length, males approximately half that.
 The abdomen colour is quite variable, ranging from dark brown to bright orange or yellowy-green.
 The legs are banded.
 The appearance of males is quite different from that of the larger and fatter females, but careful examination will usually show the four pale spots on the abdomen to be present in both sexes.
+This is Britain's heaviest spider, although other species have much longer legs.

 The spider lives in gardens, wooded areas, marshes or long grassland - wherever there is vegetation to string an orb web across.